menu

 Real Estate Prices & Overview

-The average rental price in Iron Mountain East is currently $1,653, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 50.4% of Michigan neighborhoods.
+The average rental price in Iron Mountain East is currently $1,722, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 67.0% of the neighborhoods in Michigan.

-Iron Mountain East is a suburban neighborhood (based on population density) located in Iron Mountain, Michigan.
+Iron Mountain East is a rural neighborhood (based on population density) located in Iron Mountain, Michigan.

-Iron Mountain East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and mobile homes.
+Iron Mountain East real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Iron Mountain East neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics